jluisred/NewsEntities/README.md

 The gold standard is composed by a set of 5 short videos from the [BBC One Minute World News Website ](http://www.bbc.com/news/video_and_audio/) which have been annotated with a list of Named Entities that illustrate the different facts depicted in them.
 Each named entity has an associated score normalized from _-1_ to _1_ in order to indicate its importance of that entity inside the whole context of the video.

++ Entities and scores per video are available in folder [data](https://github.com/jluisred/NewsEntities/tree/master/data)
-+ Metodology is available in next section
++ Metodology is explained in [Section](https://github.com/jluisred/NewsEntities#methodology-for-groundtruth-generation) below
-+ Videos and transcript are available
++ [Videos](https://github.com/jluisred/NewsEntities/tree/master/videos) and [transcripts]((https://github.com/jluisred/NewsEntities/tree/master/transcripts) are included in corresponding folders.
++ You can read our [paper](https://github.com/jluisred/NewsEntities/tree/master/papers/icwe2015) in how to automatically recreate those entities by relying on a Web document expansion approach.
-+ Our approach presented to ISWC is described in
++ Gold Standard data is also shown in final [Section](https://github.com/jluisred/NewsEntities#gold-standard-data).
-+

 # Methodology for GroundTruth Generation